tyconsulting/blog.tyang.github.io/_posts/2014-05-22-management-pack-scom-2012-maintenance-mode-scheduler.md

 <strong>Conclusion</strong>

-For me, while I was writing this MP, I’ve accomplished few of my “firsts”:
+For me, while I was writing this MP, I’ve accomplished few of my "firsts":
 <ul>
 	<li>First time writing scripts for IIS (as this is a web based application).</li>
 	<li>First time writing reports in VSAE (I have to say for me, it is much easier than using old Authoring console)</li>